LeNPaul/Millennial/README.md

 ├── _layouts                   # Theme layouts (see below for details)
 ├── _posts                     # Where all your posts will go
 ├── assets                     # Style sheets and images are found here
-|  ├── css
+|  ├── css                     # Style sheets go here
-|  |  ├── _sass                # This folder contains SCSS files
+|  |  └── main.css             # Main CSS file
-|  |  ├── main.scss            # Declare SCSS variables here
+|  |  └── syntax.css           # Style sheet for code syntax highlighting
-|  └── img
+|  └── img                     # Images go here
-├── menu                       # Menu pages
+├── pages                      # Category pages
 ├── _config.yml                # Site build settings
 └── index.md                   # Home page
 ```

 ### Starting From Scratch

-To completely start from scratch, simply delete all the files in the `_posts`, `assets/img`, and `menu` folder, and add your own content.
+To completely start from scratch, simply delete all the files in the `_posts`, `assets/img`, and `pages` folder, and add your own content.
 You may also replace the `README.md` file with your own README.
 Everything in the `_data` folder and `_config.yml` file can be edited to suit your needs.
 You may also change the `favicon.ico` file to your own favicon.

 ## Configuration

 ### Sample Posts

-Visit the [the demo site](https://lenpaul.github.io/Millennial/) to find sample posts that show what different types of text formatting look like, as well as best practices for setting up your own site.
+Visit the [the demo site](https://lenpaul.github.io/Millennial/) to find sample posts that show what different types of text formatting look like.
+You can find these posts in the `_posts` folder, which show what the best practices for setting up your own site are.

 ### Site Variables